Minnesota prosecutor defends Burrell conviction

 Hennepin County Attorney Mike Freeman said he would meet soon with attorneys for Myon Burrell, who was 16 when he was arrested in the 2002 shooting that killed an 11-year-old girl, and with representatives of the Innocence Project.

-His comments followed a year-long Associated Press investigation that found serious flaws in the case, which relied heavily on a single eyewitness, who offered contradictory accounts about the shooter.
+His statement came just before Burrell was scheduled to appear on ABC-TV to discuss a yearlong Associated Press investigationthat found serious flaws in his case, which relied heavily on a single eyewitness, who offered contradictory accounts about the shooter.

 The AP also uncovered questionable police tactics, including a detective who was seen on videotape offering a man in custody cash for “hearsay,” and then only paying for Burrell’s name.
 Reporters also interviewed Burrell’s two co-defendants, both of whom say Burrell was not even at the scene when Tyesha Edwards was shot and killed.
 One of them — Ike Tyson — has long been saying he was in fact the triggerman.